A Brief Overview of Database

 SQL Data Types :

-SQL supports a variety of different data types that map to the different types of data that can be stored in the database.
+SQL supports a variety of different data types.
+It maps to the different types of data and stores in the database.

 These include data types such as binary, bit, char, datetime, float, integer, varchar, and several others.